nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Main Success Scenario (MSS):**

-1. User requests to add a new date to the LoveBook.
+1. User inputs command for adding date to LoveBook.
-2. LoveBook prompts the user to provide the date's details, including name, age, gender, height, income and horoscope.
-3. User enters the required details.
-4. LoveBook validates the input.
+2. LoveBook validates the command.
-5. LoveBook adds the new date to the LoveBook.
+3. LoveBook adds the new date to the LoveBook.
-6. LoveBook displays a confirmation message.
+4. LoveBook displays a confirmation message.

    Use case ends. <br>

 **Extensions:**

-4a.
-The input is invalid (e.g., invalid gender, height, horoscope).
+2a.
+The command is invalid (Fields do not exist, invalid format).

 - LoveBook shows an error message.
 - User is prompted to re-enter the details.
+A positive example is given.
-- Use case resumes at step 2.
+- Use case ends.

 #### Use Case: Finding a Date

 **Main Success Scenario (MSS):**

-1. User requests to search for a date in the LoveBook.
+1. User inputs command to search for a date in LoveBook.
-2. LoveBook prompts the user to enter a search query by name.
-3. User enters the necessary command.
-4. LoveBook performs a search based on the query.
-5. LoveBook displays a list of dates matching the search query.
+2. LoveBook displays all Dates with names that match the keyword.

 Use case ends. <br>

 **Extensions:**

-4a.
+2a.
 No dates match the search query.

 - LoveBook displays a message indicating that no matching dates were found.
+- Use case ends.

 #### Use Case: Edit a Date's Details

 **Main Success Scenario (MSS):**

-1. User requests to list all the dates.
+1. User inputs command to edit a Date's details.
-2. LoveBook shows a list of dates.
+2. LoveBook validates the command.
-3. User selects the date and the relevant fields they want to edit from the list.
-4. LoveBook updates the date's details with the new information.
+3. LoveBook updates the Date's details with the new information.
-5. LoveBook displays a confirmation message.
+4. LoveBook displays a confirmation message.

 Use case ends. <br>

 **Extensions:**

 2a.
-The list is empty.
+The command is invalid (Fields do not exist, invalid format).

+- LoveBook shows an error message.
+- User is prompted to re-enter the command.
+A positive example is given.
 - Use case ends.

-4a.
-The selected date does not exist (e.g., index provided is greater than number of dates).

-- 4a1.
-LoveBook displays an error message.
+2b.
+No fields to edit are given.

+- LoveBook displays a message indicating that at least 1 field must be provided to edit.
+- Use case ends.

+2c.
+Edited field(s) are invalid.

+- LoveBook displays a message indicating that the field is invalid.
+It displays the first invalid field detected.
-- Use case resumes at step 2.
+- Use case ends.

-4b.
-The new field entry is invalid (e.g., missing name, incorrect gender).
+2d.
+Index provided is invalid.

-- 4b1.
-LoveBook displays an error message.
+- LoveBook displays a message indicating that the index is invalid.
-- Use case resumes at step 2.
+- Use case ends.

 #### Use Case: Delete a Date

 **Main Success Scenario (MSS):**

-1. User requests to list all the dates.
+1. User inputs command to delete Date.
+2. Date is deleted from LoveBook.
-2. LoveBook shows a list of dates.
+3. LoveBook displays a confirmation message.
-3. User requests to delete a specific date in the list.
-4. LoveBook deletes the date from the LoveBook.

 Use case ends. <br>

 **Extensions:**

 2a.
-The list is empty.
+Index provided is invalid.

+- LoveBook displays a message indicating that the index is invalid.
 - Use case ends.

-3a.
-The selected date does not exist.

-- 3a1.
-LoveBook displays an error message.
-- Use case resumes at step 2.

 #### Use Case: Set Preferences

 **Main Success Scenario (MSS):**

-1. User requests to set preferences.
+1. User inputs command to set Preferences.
+2. LoveBook validates the command.
-2. LoveBook updates the preferences with the new information.
+3. LoveBook updates the preferences with the new information.
+4. LoveBook displays a confirmation message.

 Use case ends. <br>

 **Extensions:**

 2a.
-The entered preferences are invalid.
+The command is invalid (Preference does not exist, invalid format).

-- 2a1.
-LoveBook displays an error message.
+- LoveBook shows an error message.
+- User is prompted to re-enter the command.
+A positive example is given.
+- Use case ends.

+2b.
+No Preferences to set are given.

+- LoveBook displays a message indicating that at least 1 field must be provided to set.
+A positive example is given.
+- Use case ends.

+2c.
+Field(s) are invalid.

+- LoveBook displays a message indicating that the field is invalid.
+It displays the first invalid field detected.
-- Use case resumes at step 1.
+- Use case ends.

-#### Use Case: View Preferences
+#### Use Case: Show Preferences

 **Main Success Scenario (MSS):**

-1. User requests to view preferences.
+1. User inputs command to show preferences.
 2. LoveBook displays the preferences.

 Use case ends. <br>

+**Extensions:**

+1a.
+No Preferences were previously set.

+- LoveBook displays the default preferences.
+- Use case ends.

 #### Use Case: Get Blind Date

 **Main Success Scenario (MSS):**

-1. User requests for a blind date.
+1. User inputs command to get a blind Date.
-2. LoveBook displays a blind date.
+2. LoveBook displays a random Date.
+3. LoveBook displays a confirmation message.

 Use case ends. <br>

 **Extensions:**

-2a.
+1a.
 The list is empty.

 - LoveBook displays a message indicating that there are no dates.
 - Use case ends.